This article was co-written with Mike Spivey of Spivey Consulting.

-Likely almost all schools will continue to use an admissions test, and since the LSAT is one they know well, they will keep it in the lineup.
+Likely almost all schools will continue to use an admissions test.
+Since the LSAT is one they know well, they will keep it in the lineup.
 As a point of reference, a similar situation occurred in the business school space when schools started taking the GRE in addition to the GMAT.
 At first the number of GMAT takers dropped, but eventually it started rising again.
-I think we'll see a bigger relative drop of LSAT takers (since it's less similar to the GRE than the GMAT was), but ultimately it will stabilize at some point, especially since there will always be students turned off by the math on the GRE.
+I think we’ll see a bigger relative drop of LSAT takers.
+Why?
+It’s less similar to the GRE than the GMAT was.
+Ultimately, it will stabilize, especially since there will always be students turned off by the math on the GRE.

 Why are people talking about the GMAT all of a sudden?

-It’s the next logical choice for test expansion should Standard 503 be dropped, and a few joint-degree JD/MBA programs already accept the GMAT.
+It’s the next logical choice for test expansion if they drop Standard 503, and a few joint-degree JD/MBA programs already accept the GMAT.
 But as things currently stand not a single law school accepts the GMAT for JD admissions.
 If someone is telling you to consider taking the GMAT for law school that is very bad advice.

 Why is ABA heading in this direction?